KattoWZ/git_lib/README.md

 git tag -d <tag_name>
 git fetch --prune-tags
 ```
-The **fetch --prune-tags** is to check if the tag is already deleted on the remote or not
+The fetch --prune-tags is to check if the tag is already deleted on the remote or not
----

 ## 🔄 Merging More Than Once